 Letter from the Program Directors

-The Johns Hopkins Medical Institutions are steeped in tradition.
+Johns Hopkins medical institutions are steeped in tradition.
 The Johns Hopkins Hospital has been ranked nationally in the top five of U.S. News & World Report’s Best Hospitals rankings for more than 20 years.
 The Department of Surgery is the birthplace of modern surgical training, with chairpersons including Halsted, Lewis, Blalock, Zuidema, Cameron and Freischlag.

 Similarly, the Division of Vascular Surgery and Endovascular Therapy has a long history of excellence.
 William Halsted described the first aneurysm repair in 1912, Bertram Bernheim wrote the first textbook on vascular surgery and G. Melville Williams originated the retroperitoneal approach.

-Under the former guidance of Dr. Bruce Perler, now vice chair for academic promotion in the Department of Surgery and associate executive director of the American Board of Surgery, and the current leadership of Dr. James Black III, the division has grown to include multiple service lines that expand on the interdepartmental, collaborative efforts Johns Hopkins is known for nationally and internationally.
-These include the Dana & Albert “Cubby” Broccoli Center for Aortic Diseases, the Stroke Center, thoracic outlet syndrome, and the Multidisciplinary Diabetic Foot and Wound Clinic.
+Under the former guidance of Dr. Bruce Perler and the current leadership of Dr. James Black III, the division has grown to include multiple service lines that expand on the interdepartmental, collaborative efforts that Johns Hopkins is known for nationally and internationally.
+These include the Dana & Albert “Cubby” Broccoli Center for Aortic Diseases, the Stroke Centerthoracic outlet syndrome, and the Multidisciplinary Diabetic Foot and Wound Clinic.
 Each service line affords the fellows unparalleled exposure to difficult vascular diseases and their surgical management.

-This year, we are excited to announce that, based on our high-volume clinical experience, the ACGME has approved an increase in our fellow complement to three trainees.
-Thus, we will be matching two trainees for the 2024–26 academic years.
-This will result in more dedicated time in the outpatient clinical setting, as well as time to engage in meaningful research opportunities and to prepare for the RPVI in the Vascular Lab.
-It will also allow us to dedicate more time to preoperative planning of complex endovascular cases, begin a new vascular medicine rotation, increase academic productivity and decrease the frequency of home call.
+The ACGME recently approved an increase in our fellow complement to three trainees based on our high-volume clinical experience.
+This has resulted in more dedicated time in the outpatient clinical setting, as well as time to engage in meaningful research opportunities and to prepare for the RPVI in the Vascular Lab.
+It also allows more dedicated time to preoperative planning of complex endovascular cases, increased academic productivity and a decrease in the frequency of home call.

 Thursdays are a protected educational morning with lectures from expert Johns Hopkins faculty on a wide range of topics related to vascular surgery and vascular medicine.
 During this education day, we use the VSCORE curriculum to provide didactic learning and review recent cases in preparation for the oral board exam.
 We also have two invited lecture series, the Brandi Rutherford Memorial Lecture and the Miller Family Lectureship in Vascular and Cardiac Disease, which bring world-renowned vascular surgeons to Baltimore to speak on vascular topics.